 The Early Career Psychologist (ECP) Service Award has been established to honor an Early Career, Board Certified Psychologist for:

 - Notable service to ABPP

-The recipient of the award will receive a $1,000 award and be honored at the ABPP Convocation during the APA Annual Convention.
+The recipient of the award will receive a $1,000 award.

 This award will be conferred upon psychologists who have demonstrated exceptional service to ABPP, ABPP Foundation, ABPP affiliated specialty boards, and/or ABPP affiliated academies.
 Service contributions may occur in a variety of ways, including leadership positions, committee membership, serving as a board certification examiner, serving as a mentor, serving as an ambassador, or ad hoc volunteer activities.